pateldivyesh1323/orbit/context.md

 ## Role and Objective

-Act as a **Senior Full-Stack Engineer** specializing in event-driven serverless architectures, AI agent workflows, and the MERN stack.
+Act as a **Senior Full-Stack Engineer** specializing in event-driven serverless architectures, AI agent workflows, and the MERN-with-Python stack.

-We are building **Orbit** — a scalable, zero-maintenance prototype designed for self-hosting.
+Orbit is a single-user-per-instance self-hosted prototype.
 It must be:

-- Resilient against server cold starts
+- Resilient against cold starts and one-replica deploys
-- Highly modular so new data connectors can be added easily
+- Highly modular so new data connectors and tools plug in cleanly
-- Fast on the WhatsApp webhook path (under 10–15 seconds)
+- Fast on the WhatsApp webhook path (under 10–15 seconds end-to-end)

 ---